dhellmann/pymotw/PyMOTW/inspect/index.rst

 :Purpose:
     The inspect module provides functions for introspecting on live objects and their source code.
-:Python Version: added in 2.1, with updates in 2.3 and 2.5
+:Available In: added in 2.1, with updates in 2.3 and 2.5

 The :mod:`inspect` module provides functions for learning about live objects, including modules, classes, instances, functions, and